 cafeTechne/ableton-11-mcp (38 commits, Python, 220+ tools) — The most comprehensive Ableton toolset with music theory generators, chord progressions, intelligent basslines, and genre-aware drum patterns.
 Low stars but deep functionality.

-Media generation and streaming
+Media generation, music licensing, and streaming

 AI media generation